Most articles out there are offering you a method of saving for a house deposit that involves eating two-minute noodles and not going on holidays.

 In other words, deciding your purchase price is the first step in determining how much you need in savings.

-Like Tony Robbins says, setting goals is the first step in turning the invisible into the visible.
+As Tony Robbins says, setting goals is the first step in turning the invisible into the visible.

-Step 2: Choose a Deposit %
+Step 2: Choose a deposit %

-…and you can buy a place with as little as 8-10% deposit.
+Times have changed, and you can now buy a house with as little as an 8-10% deposit.

-In my case, I bought my first home with the minimum deposit necessary so I could get into the market faster than waiting to save up a 20% deposit.
+In my case, I bought my first home with the minimum deposit necessary, so I could get into the market faster than waiting to save up a 20% deposit.
 That’s why I decided to raise an 8-10% deposit.

 Step 3: Set a Deposit Goal

-Like anything in life, having a dream is one thing but making it a reality through goal setting is key.
-In fact, your Deposit Goal is 10x more important than anything else.
+Like anything in life, having a dream is good, but making it a reality through goal setting is key.
+In fact, your Deposit Goal is 10 times more important than anything else.
 Once you have decided on the deposit percentage (8, 10 or 20), it’s now time to set a deposit goal and work back from there.

-Here’s the approach that worked best for me.
+Here’s the approach that worked best for me:

-I wanted to buy a first home for $330,000 and needed to save an 8% deposit.
+I wanted to buy my first home for $330,000 and needed to save an 8% deposit.
 My deposit goal would be $330,000 x 0.08 = $26,400.

 On the other hand, if you wanted to buy a $550,000 house and save a 20% deposit.

-You would need to calculate this as $550,000 x 0.20 = $110,000.
+Your deposit goal would be $550,000 x 0.20 = $110,000.

 x % Deposit